alkivi-sas/alkivi-api/README.md

 License
 -------

-node-ovh is freely distributable under the terms of the MIT license.
+alkivi-api is freely distributable under the terms of the MIT license.

 ```
 Copyright (c) 2013 Alkivi SAS <admin@alkivi.fr>